 ELIZABETH CARABABAS

-is an interiors and product photographer who loves the world’s ugliest buildings, an art director and a writer.
+is an interiors and product photographer who loves the world’s ugliest buildings, an art director, writer and creative consultant.

 Born in Detroit and now lives in Los Angeles.